7 FAM 950

 7 FAM 954.1 Procedures

 a.
 Authority: 28 U.S.C.
 1783 provides for service of a subpoena on a U.S. citizen or lawful permanent resident of the United States.
 22 CFR 92.86 provides that subpoenas may be served by consular officers.
 Note that U.S. law enforcement agency representatives at posts abroad may not have the authority to serve such documents.
 However, it may be prudent for a U.S. law enforcement agency representative to accompany the consular officer when service is made.
 See paragraph d below regarding safety of the consular officer and service of a subpoena.
-Subpoenas may not be served on host country nationals and third country nationals who are not U.S. citizens or U.S. Lawful Permanent Resident Aliens.
+Subpoenas may not be served on host country nationals and third country nationals who are not U.S. citizens or U.S. Lawful Permanent Residents.
 (See 7 FAM 944).

 b.
 How You Will Receive the Subpoena: Consular officers serve only Federal criminal subpoenas unless otherwise advised by the Department (CA/OCS), in coordination with L/CA. Occasionally, a consular officer may be instructed by the Department (CA/OCS) to serve a State criminal subpoena.